Amenability, definable groups, and automorphism groups: Introduction

 In the context of a definable group $G$ (whose interpretation in the monster model is denoted by $G^*$), the counterparts of Galois groups are quotients of $G^*$ by appropriate connected components.
 Let $G$ be definable in $M$.
 By ${G^*}^{00}_M$ we denote the smallest $M$-type-definable subgroup of $G^*$ of bounded index, and by ${G^*}^{000}_M$ -- the smallest invariant over $M$ subgroup of bounded index.
 These are normal subgroups of $G^*$.
 The quotients $G^*/{G^*}^{00}_M$ and $G^*/{G^*}^{000}_M$ are invariants of $G$ (they do not depend on the choice of the monster model).
 In fact, they can be equipped with the logic topology, where a subset is closed if its preimage under the quotient map is type-definable.
-Then both quotients become compact topological groups, except that the latter one is not necessarily Hausdorff.
+Then the former quotient becomes a compact topological group, whereas the latter one is a quasi-compact topological group (so not necessarily Hausdorff).
 It is Hausdorff if and only if ${G^*}^{000}_M = {G^*}^{00}_M$, or, in other words, if the natural epimorphism from $G^*/{G^*}^{000}_M$ to $G^*/{G^*}^{00}_M$ is an isomorphism, which corresponds to G-compactness.
-It is worth emphasizing that with an arbitrary $G$ we associate a classical mathematical object $G^*/{G^*}^{00}_M$, namely a compact (Hausdorff) topological group, which is particularly nice in o-minimal structures due to Pillay's Conjecture; and this is not the case for $G^*/{G^*}^{000}_M$ when ${G^*}^{000}_M \ne {G^*}^{00}_M$.
-Recall also that after adding an affine copy of $G$ as a new sort, the orbits of ${G^*}^{000}_M$ and ${G^*}^{00}_M$ are exactly Lascar strong types and Kim-Pillay strong types on this sort, respectively.
+It is worth emphasizing that with an arbitrary $G$ we associate a classical mathematical object $G^*/{G^*}^{00}_M$, namely a compact (Hausdorff) topological group, which is particularly nice in o-minimal structures due to the truth of Pillay's Conjecture; and this is not the case for $G^*/{G^*}^{000}_M$ when ${G^*}^{000}_M \ne {G^*}^{00}_M$.
+Recall also from that after adding an affine copy of $G$ as a new sort, the orbits of ${G^*}^{000}_M$ and ${G^*}^{00}_M$ are exactly Lascar strong types and Kim-Pillay strong types over $M$ on this sort, respectively (see \cite[Lemma 3.7]{GiNe}).
 All of this shows that it is desirable to understand when ${G^*}^{000}_M = {G^*}^{00}_M$.

 Very roughly speaking, our main results are of the form: an appropriate amenability assumption implies an appropriate version of G-compactness.